Joel N. Cornish House: Architecture

-The house is a three-story mansion with a full basement with an addition was constructed in 1911.
+The house is a three-story mansion with a full basement with an addition constructed in 1911.
 The wooden roof consists of tongue and groove joint construction, with the floor made of mosaic tile.
 A broad central concrete stairway leads up to the front doors, and the exterior walls are load-bearing brick.
 The brick walls of the addition are broken up by small, evenly spaced, double hung windows in vertically parallel rows.
 The foundation is also brick, in places faced with rough-hewn sandstone blocks.

 Two notable features of the house are the porches.
 The porch on the east facade is supported by triple wooden corner columns.
 The wooden porch on the south facade has been established as an original part of the building by a family photograph.
 Its ornate carving embellishes the tongue and groove joint construction in the floor and ceiling.
 French doors provided access to the house.

 The slate mansard roof, with arched dormer windows is accentuated by cornices at its base and top.
 The slates are several different patterns set in rows of three; the central east facade of the roof is crowned by a wooden cupola with windows and a spire.
-Double hung arched windows are arranged in horizontally and vertically parallel double rows equally spaced around the house.
-Two porches rise the entire height of the rectangular, three story addition to the original house.
+Double-hung arched windows are arranged in horizontally and vertically parallel double rows equally spaced around the house.
+Two porches rise the entire height of the rectangular, three-story addition to the original house.

 Several alterations have altered the original appearance of the exterior.
 Some of the changes include the removal of a wrought iron fence crowning the entire roof and the small roof of the cupola.
 A small balustrade that was once located above the east porch between the two bay windows of the second floor was removed, as well.
-Several onion shaped ornaments no longer cap the dormer on the third story and the round windows in the roof of the cupola.
+Several onion-shaped ornaments no longer cap the dormer on the third story and the round windows in the roof of the cupola.
 Also, a small unornamented service porch on the south side of the southwest corner, has been removed, although the door still remains.